LarsForsberg/DE10-OpenCL-GBC/README.md

 For a given "seed map", the sum of all voxels correlating positively with the seed voxel will then give the degree of connectivity for the seed voxel.
 A low value indicates a low connectivity, whereas a high value indicates a high level of connectivity.
 By calculating the degree of connectivity for each voxel, a "Global Brain Connectivity" (GBC) map is obtained.
 A commonly used tool for GBC is AFNI's 3dTcorrMap.

 This tool (DE10GBC) is an alternative GBC tool for running on a Terasic DE10-Standard, where the calculations are accelerated on the FPGA.
-A speed comparison show that DE10GBC on the Terasic DE10-Standard is faster than 3dTcorrMap on a MacBook Pro 2016 quad core, even when running the OpenMP version of 3dTCorrMap with 8 threads.
+A speed comparison shows that DE10GBC on the Terasic DE10-Standard is faster than 3dTcorrMap on a MacBook Pro 2016 quad core, even when running the OpenMP version of 3dTCorrMap with 8 threads.

 ## Terasic DE10-Standard